davidweichiang/pronunciation/pinyin.md

    | **i**       | /j/, same as y            |
    | **u**       | /w/, same as w            |

-3a.
+a.
 When **u** is preceded by **j q x** or **y**, it is pronounced /ɥ/, which is similar to the French/German ü sound.
 If you can't make this sound, the next best thing is probably to pronounce it /w/, same as **u**.

-3b.
+b.
 If a word has an apostrophe in it, like **Xi'an**, that means it _should_ be pronounced as two syllables.

 ## Vowels

 4. The letter **a** is pronounced /a/, the same as in many languages, like Spanish or French.
-But a lot of English dialects don't have this sound.
-Below are all the possible endings that can come after **a**, and their most common pronunciations in English:
+But in English, this sound usually becomes /ɑ/ or /æ/ in open or closed syllables, respectively:

    | letter(s) | sound           |
    |-----------|-----------------|